Supreme Court Litigation Clinic

 (*denotes that clinic instructor argued case)

 - United States v.
-Windsor, 133 S. Ct. ___ (2013): The clinic was co-counsel for a woman arguing that the section of the Defense of Marriage Act barring the federal government from recognizing same-sex marriages violated the Fifth Amendment's Equal Protection and Due Process Clauses.
+Windsor, 133 S. Ct.
+2675 (2013): The clinic was co-counsel for Edie Windsor, a gay woman forced to pay an inheritance tax on the estate of her deceased spouse, arguing that the section of the Defense of Marriage Act barring the federal government from recognizing same-sex marriages violated the Fifth Amendment's Equal Protection and Due Process Clauses.
 The Court agreed by a 5-4 vote.

 - *Moncrieffe v.
 Holder, 133 S. Ct.
 1678 (2013): The clinic, in conjunction with the Immigrants’ Rights Clinic, represented a lawful permanent resident of the United States and successfully sought certiorari, arguing that a state-law conviction for what may have been nothing more than social sharing of marijuana is not an “aggravated felony” that requires automatic deportation.
 The Court agreed by a 7-2 vote.